thalescpl-io/REST-Key-Xfer/README.md

             Limits reads or copies from the Source Server to only those keys whose UUIDs contain all or part of the SRCUUID string

 __srcClientName:__    (optional)
             Limits reads or copies from the Source Server to only those keys that belong to a specific KMIP client.
-Partial name allowed.
+Partial Names NOT allowed.

 __listSrcClients:__    (optional)
             Lists clients that are available on the Source Server.